kyclark/gitbook-metagenomics/first_steps_with_unix.md

 echo "PATH=/rsgrps/bhurwitz/hurwitzlab/bin:$PATH" >> ~/.bashrc
 ```

-Side note: Dotfiles (https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) are files with names that begin with a dot "." and include:
+> Side note: Dotfiles (https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) are files with names that begin with a dot.

-* **.**: the current directory
-* **..**: the parent directory

 They are normally hidden from view unless you use "ls -a" to list "all" files.
+A single dot "." means the current directory, and two dots ".." mean the parent directory.

 Your ".bashrc" (or maybe ".profile" or maybe ".bash_profile" depending on your system) file is read every time you login to your system, so you can remember your customizations.